Best Investment for a Healthier World

 Why it Matters

 Improving access to health workers with the right skills, in the right numbers, and in the right places is crucial to global health progress.
-Threats such as Ebola and Zika can be halted when health workers coordinate community-level prevention, detection, and response efforts.
+Threats such as Covid-19 and Ebola can be halted when health workers coordinate community-level prevention, detection, and response efforts.
 Maternal and newborn mortality can largely be prevented when skilled birth attendants are present.
 The spread of HIV/AIDS, tuberculosis, and malaria can be slowed when health workers promote awareness, conduct testing, and provide treatment.
 And health workers can both prevent, treat, and care for the growing burden of non-communicable diseases worldwide.

 Moreover, investment in health employment has bears tremendous economic returns - estimated at 9:1 globally by the by the UN Secretary General’s High-Level Commission on Health Employment and Economic Growth, an investment that holds particular promise for women’s economic empowerment.